Lucine Amara: Career

+Later career

 After retiring, Amara became the artistic director of the New Jersey Association of Verismo and taught master classes in the United States, Canada and Mexico.
 On January 23, 2005, she performed as a special guest artist with the Musica Bella Orchestra.
 The Times called Amara "the greatest lyric soprano of our time".
-Time Magazine wrote that "she brought to the stage the kind of dazzling vocal splendor that made the Met famous.
+Time Magazine wrote that "she brought to the stage the kind of dazzling vocal splendor that made the Met famous".
 In 1989 she was inducted into the Academy of Vocal Arts Hall of Fame.

+Personal life and death

+Amara was married to and divorced from Gil Rudy.
+She had a daughter.

+Amara was a longtime resident of the Upper West Side of Manhattan.
+However, at the end of her life, when suffering from dementia, she lived with her daughter in Queens, where she died from a respiratory infection and heart failure on September 6, 2024, at the age of 99.